OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_interface/python_modules.md

-## Python modules: pyexadis
+## Python modules: `pyexadis_base`
-This section documents the various ExaDiS modules available through the python interface, `pyexadis`.
-These modules are bindings to the backend C++ modules implemented in ExaDiS.
-For documentation about the backend C++ modules please see the [Developer guide](../developer_guide/index) section of the documentation.
+This section documents the various ExaDiS modules available through the python interface `pyexadis_base`.
+These modules contain bindings to the backend C++ modules implemented in ExaDiS that follow the OpenDiS specifications.
+For documentation about the raw python binding exposed in the `pyexadis` library object, see [Python binding: `pyexadis`](python_binding.md).
+For documentation about the backend C++ modules please see the [Developer guide](../../developer_guide/index) section of the documentation.

 ```{hint}
 Before going through this section, make sure you have read the [tutorial section](tutorials.md#setting-up-a-python-driven-simulation) on how to set up a script/simulation using the `pyexadis` interface to ExaDiS.